snellers/eqtools/rrscrape-py/README.md

 There are two versions of the script available in this git repository:

 - This version is written in `python`.
-- The other version, `rrscrape-py`, is written in `python` and does the same thing.
+- The other version is written in `perl` and does the same thing.

 ## How It Works